danielapoliveira/bioont-search-benchmark/README.md

 ## Running the benchmark
 Keep Virtuoso and Solr running.
 Open the file [userinput/config.properties](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/config.properties) and change the necessary parameters.
 Note that you will need to register in [BioPortal](https://bioportal.bioontology.org/) to obtain an [API key](https://bioportal.bioontology.org/help#Getting_an_API_key).

-Also edit the [run-benchmark.sh](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/script/run-benchmark.sh) script and change the first three parameters to correspond to your Virtuoso server port, user, password and the directory of the Virtuoso database (e.g `VIRT_DB=$PWD/virt_database`).

 To run the benchmark do the following:

 1. In the [benchmark](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/benchmark) directory build the project with `mvn clean package`.
-2. In the repository root directory, bulk load the ontologies into Virtuoso with `script/bulk_load.sh`.
-3. Run the benchmark with `java -jar benchmark/target/bioont-1.0-SNAPSHOT-shaded.jar`
+2. Run the benchmark with `java -jar benchmark/target/bioont-1.0-SNAPSHOT-shaded.jar`
-4. View the results in the [userinput/ranking_results](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ranking_results) and [userinput/evaluation](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/evaluation) folders.
+3. View the results in the [userinput/ranking_results](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ranking_results) and [userinput/evaluation](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/evaluation) folders.

 # Customising input data
 If you wish to use the benchmark with a different set of ontologies you will need to create new [ontology configuration files](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ontology_properties_files) with the exact some structure and repeat the Solr steps starting from (iii).
 You will also need to add the acronym for those new ontologies in [userinput/acronyms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/acronyms.txt) and the URL for their download in [userinput/uris.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/uris.txt).